History Files

 Ancient Eastern Near East

-Marhashi (Barashe / Marhaši / Warahshe) (State) (Western Iran)
+Marhashi (Barashe / Marhaši / Warashe) (State) (Western Iran)

 FeatureThe city states of Sumer formed one of the first great civilisations in human history (see feature link).
 This Near Eastern civilisation emerged a little way ahead of that of Africa's ancient Egypt, and up to a millennium before that of the Indus Valley culture.

-FeatureSouthern Mesopotamia (modern Iraq and the western edge of Iran) was subjected to permanent settlement during the Pottery Neolithic and, by the late fourth millennium BC, Sumer was divided into approximately a dozen city states, by which time other regions were emerging as population centres in their own right.
-Elam was located to the east of Sumer, with its own selection of city states at its core (and see feature link).
+FeatureSouthern Mesopotamia (modern Iraq and the western edge of Iran) was subjected to permanent settlement during the Pottery Neolithic and, by the late fourth millennium BC, Sumer was divided into approximately a dozen city states.
+Elam was located to the east of this, with its own selection of city states at its core (and see feature link).

-With its obscure beginnings, the state of Marhashi is more correctly shown as Marhaši.
-It can also be translated as Barashe and Warashe, the latter notably in older twentieth century works.
-The Akkadians recorded the name as Paraḫšum and Baraḫšum, both of which are generally taken to relate to the same state.
+With its obscure beginnings, the state of Marhashi (or Marhaci) is more correctly shown as Marhaši.
+It can also be translated as Barashe, Warashe (or Warahshe), the latter version most notably in older twentieth century works.
+The Akkadians recorded the name as Paraḫšum (Parahshum) and Baraḫšum (Barahshum), both of which are generally taken to relate to the same state.

-The archaeological site of Jiroft has been put forward as the polity's capital city.
-Its language was only very partially related to Elamite which itself was markedly different from Sumerian, but regional variations of it may have been in use as far east as the modern Iranian border, just to the west of Baluchistan.
-Despite its differences with Elamite and also the language of Simashki, it was likely part of a broader pre-Indo-European group called Elamo-Dravidian which reached into India.
+The language of Marhashi was only very partially related to Elamite which itself was markedly different from Sumerian.
+However, regional variations of Elamite may have been in use as far east as the modern Iranian border, just to the west of Baluchistan.
+Despite its differences with Elamite and also the language of Simashki, the language of Marhashi was likely part of a broader pre-Indo-European group called Elamo-Dravidian which reached into India.

-During the twenty-third century BC, Marhashi was a major opponent of the Akkadian empire, and seems to have overrun Elam itself for a time, uniting local efforts against the Akkadians.
+During the twenty-third century BC, Marhashi was a major opponent of the Akkadian empire, and seems to have overrun Elam itself for a time to unite local efforts against the Akkadians.
 In fact, it may have been the incessant military campaigns of Akkad which brought about the greater cohesion of Marhashi as a state as local rulers joined forces in a defensive reaction.

 Elamites of Din Sharri being deported by Ashurbanipal

-(Information by Peter Kessler, with additional information from The Sumerians: Their History, Culture, and Character, Samuel Noah Kramer ('List 1' of Sumerian rulers, University of Chicago Press, Chicago, 1963), from Historical Atlas of the Ancient World, 4,000,000 to 500 BC, John Heywood (Barnes & Noble, 2000), from Cultural Atlas of Mesopotamia and the Ancient Near East, Michael Road (Facts on File, 2000), from Mesopotamia: Assyrians, Sumerians, Babylonians, Enrico Ascalone (Dictionaries of Civilizations 1, University of California Press, 2007), from History of the Ancient Near East c.3000-323 BC, Marc van der Mieroop (Blackwell Publishing, 2004, 2007), from The Archaeology of Elam, D T Potts (Cambridge University Press, 1999), from The Elamite World, Javier Álvarez-Mon, Gian Pietro Basello, & Yasmina Wick (Eds, Routledge, 2018), and from External Links: Some Thoughts in Neo-Elamite Chronology, Jan Tavernier (PDF), and Ancient History, Anthony Michael Love (via Sarissa.org), and Pre-Sargonic Period: Early Periods, Volume 1 (2700-2350 BC), Douglas R Frayne (The Royal Inscriptions of Mesopotamia series, University of Toronto Press, 2008, with an overview available via JSTOR).)
+(Information by Peter Kessler, with additional information from The Sumerians: Their History, Culture, and Character, Samuel Noah Kramer ('List 1' of Sumerian rulers, University of Chicago Press, Chicago, 1963), from Historical Atlas of the Ancient World, 4,000,000 to 500 BC, John Heywood (Barnes & Noble, 2000), from Cultural Atlas of Mesopotamia and the Ancient Near East, Michael Road (Facts on File, 2000), from Mesopotamia: Assyrians, Sumerians, Babylonians, Enrico Ascalone (Dictionaries of Civilizations 1, University of California Press, 2007), from History of the Ancient Near East c.3000-323 BC, Marc van der Mieroop (Blackwell Publishing, 2004, 2007), from The Archaeology of Elam, D T Potts (Cambridge University Press, 1999), from The Elamite World, Javier Álvarez-Mon, Gian Pietro Basello, & Yasmina Wick (Eds, Routledge, 2018), and Excavations at Konar Sandal in the Region of Jiroft in the Halil Basin: First Preliminary Report (2002-2008), Y Madjidzadeh & H Pittman (Iran 46, pp 69-103, 2008), from Jiroft: The Earliest Oriental Civilization, Yousef Madjidzadeh (Tehran, 2003), and from External Links: Some Thoughts in Neo-Elamite Chronology, Jan Tavernier (PDF), and Ancient History, Anthony Michael Love (via Sarissa.org), and Pre-Sargonic Period: Early Periods, Volume 1 (2700-2350 BC), Douglas R Frayne (The Royal Inscriptions of Mesopotamia series, University of Toronto Press, 2008, with an overview available via JSTOR), and Konar Sandal archaeological site (Tehran Times).)

 c.2560s?
 BC